When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When buying sunglasses for your baby, keep the following features in mind:

-You want glasses that filter at least 95 percent of UVA and UVB rays.
-However, 100 percent blockage is better.
+This is the most critical factor.
+You want glasses that filter at least 95 percent of UVA and UVB rays, but 100 percent blockage (often labeled as UV400) is the standard you should aim for.

-Lenses come in many different tints — from barely-there transparent gray to nearly black tint.
-Don’t worry too much about the level of tint in your baby’s glasses.
-The UV blockage is more important than lens darkness.
+Lenses come in many different tints, ranging from barely-there transparent gray to nearly black.
+Do not worry too much about the level of tint in your baby’s glasses; UV blockage is invisible and is more important than how dark the lenses look.

 Polarization